Truck Accident Attorney in Conway

 A crash with a commercial truck can leave you with serious injuries, medical bills, missed work, and a lot of uncertainty.
 If you were hurt in a collision with a tractor-trailer, 18-wheeler, semi-truck, or other large truck in Conway or nearby, you may not know what to do next.

 At Jeff Johnson Law, we help injured people in Conway and throughout Horry County pursue compensation after truck accidents.
 Our firm has represented injured individuals and families since 2005, and attorney Jeff Johnson has practiced law since 1999.
-We deal with trucking and insurance companies, explain your options, and guide you through the legal process.
+As a truck accident attorney in Conway, he deals with trucking and insurance companies, explains your options, and guides you through the legal process.

 If you were injured in a collision with a commercial truck in Conway, speaking with a truck accident attorney can help you understand your rights and what steps to take next.
 Contact Jeff Johnson Law to discuss your situation and learn how we may be able to help.